Take a Stand Against Business Fraud - How Our Law Firm Helps

 Take a Stand Against Fraud with a Proven Business Law Firm

-With more than 150 years of collective experience, our business litigation attorneys at Hendershot, Cannon & Hisey, P.C. have the requisite tools and resources to protect the rights of business fraud victims throughout Houston and the state of Texas.
+With more than 150 years of collective experience, our business litigation attorneys at Hendershot, Cowart & Hisey, P.C. have the requisite tools and resources to protect the rights of business fraud victims throughout Houston and the state of Texas.
 We also offer counsel and representation to businesses that wish to protect their intellectual property and trade secrets through comprehensive policies and agreements.

 If you would like to discuss a potential case involving fraud committed by an employee or another individual or business, or to learn more about our services, contact us.